- To post as a guest, your comment is unpublished.· 1 months agoHi, could you check the formula you type is correct？ Maybe there are some spaces？

-2. Click Kutools > Compare Cells, in the Compare Cells dialog, check Different cells option, and check Fill backcolor or Fill font color options as you need, select one color you want.
+2. Click Kutools > Select > Select Same & Different Cells, in the popping dialog, check Each row and Different cells options, and check Fill backcolor or Fill font color options as you need, select one color you want.
 See screenshot:

 3. Click Ok, a dialog pops out to remind you how many different cells have been selected and highlighted.
 Click OK to close the reminder dialog.
 See screenshot: